itkin/angularfire-resource/README.md

 # angularfire-resource
-Resource factories built on top of AngularFire
+Resource factory built on top of AngularFire

 > This library is under active development and currently not production ready yet